Geek-Estate/horizon-landingpage/_posts/2015-08-15-sigep-conclave-nashville.md

 1. Download the [iOS app](https://itunes.apple.com/us/app/horizon-travel-stay-people/id960391979?mt=8), or sign into the [web version](http://api.horizonapp.co).

 2. Enter the secret unlock code for Sigma Phi Epsilon.
 How to get the code?
-From a SigEp who is already a member of the group, follow [@gethorizonapp](http://www.twitter.com/gethorizonapp/) or me ([@drewmeyers](http://www.twitter.com/drewmeyers/)) on Twitter, [Tweet this request for an unlock code], and I will direct message you the unlock code.
+From a SigEp who is already a member of the group, follow [@gethorizonapp](http://www.twitter.com/gethorizonapp/) or me ([@drewmeyers](http://www.twitter.com/drewmeyers/)) on Twitter, [Tweet this request for an unlock code](http://ctt.ec/zd7v0), and I will direct message you the unlock code.
 Alternatively, you can [send me an email at drew at horizonapp co](mailto:drew@horizonapp.co) (include your chapter, graduation year, and link to your LinkedIn profile)

 As an added incentive for the SigEp community to join Horizon by the end of August, I'll pick one random name from the list of Sigma Phi Epsilon members and send them a check for $100 at the end of August.
 It gets better.
 If more than 500 brothers join the SigEp community by the end of this month, I'll send $100 to 10 brothers.
 And, if more than 5,000 brothers sign up, I'll also send $1,000 to the chapter with the most members to disperse as they see fit.
 So, please do share Horizon with others in your chapter when you get home.